(Straight to Your Heart) Like a Cannonball: Lyrics and music

 The music is lively with a triple metre time signature.
 The feel of the music shows jazz and R&B influences.
-Los Angeles Times critic Robert Hilburn suggested that it as an "uptempo spirit."
-Producer Ted Templeman felt that Ronnie Montrose's electric guitar playing was particularly effective on this song, stating that his "infectious strummimg and catchy fills made 'Cannonball' worthy of release as a single."
+Los Angeles Times critic Robert Hilburn suggested that it was an "uptempo spirit."
+Producer Ted Templeman felt that Ronnie Montrose's electric guitar playing was particularly effective on this song, stating that his "infectious strumming and catchy fills made 'Cannonball' worthy of release as a single."
 Templeman also praised the 2-note hook Montrose played after the "Do do loo do do, do do loo, do do" line that ends most of the verses.
-Templeman felt that "it was a simple lick that any guitarist could have played but the way he played was special.
+Templeman felt that "it was a simple lick that any guitarist could have played but, the way he played it was special.
 It brightened the tune right up and gave it this pop sheen."
 Morrison played acoustic guitar on the song.
 Copley News Service critic Judy Hugg praised "Boots" Houston's flute playing on the song.